 It took a long time before the decision was made on whether the world’s first electric highway would be built in Gästrikland or California, USA.
 Gästrikland was chosen.
 If the project is successful, the electric highway will be expanded all the way from Avesta, via Borlänge to the Port of Gävle.

 The Swedish railway network is overloaded and in great need of restoration.
 This has led to an increase of heavy trucks on the roads.
 However, trucks emit a significant amount of carbon dioxide so finding sustainable alternatives is important.
 That’s the background to the electric highway project.

-Have you noticed the overhead lines about 5 metres up in the air between Kungsgården and Sandviken?
+Have you noticed the overhead lines about five meters up in the air between Kungsgården and Sandviken?
 There’s a post approximately every 60 metres that holds two electricity cables.
-When the lorries come driving along the road, something called a pantograph automatically rises up from the roof of the vehicle and charges the electric motor.
-When the cars brake, power is returned to the system.
+When the truck drives along the highway, something called a pantograph automatically appears at the roof of the vehicle and charges the electric motor.
+When the truck brakes, power is returned to the system.
 If there is no electricity to connect to, the car is powered by an HVO synthetic diesel motor.